 This is a tender port, meaning that your cruise ship is anchored in the bay, and you are tendered to shore onboard a smaller boat.
 It’s a short journey.

 You will get off the cruise ship quicker if you book an excursion with your cruise line.
 Otherwise, get your tender boat ticket as early as possible from the customer service personnel on board.

-If you want to check out Mykonos on your own time, you can walk to Mykonos Town from your boat’s arrival point.
+If you want to check out Mykonos on your own without a guided tour, you can walk to Mykonos Town from your ship’s arrival point.

 Many restaurants also serve traditional Greek food, snacks, and delicious Greek coffee.

 The island is a magnet for travelers from all over the world, with its beautiful beaches like Platis Gialos and Paraga Beach – considered some of Europe’s finest stretches of sand.

 In addition, you can visit famous attractions such as the Blue Caves (also known by their Turkish name, the Limani).

 Mykonos is a popular destination for celebrities, famed as an artists’ colony with its galleries showcasing everything from paintings to sculptures.

 Today you arrive in the busy seaside town of Katakolon on mainland Greece.